FelixFester/HentaiCMS/README.md

 - Themes support.
 Full support of .css out of box.
 - Theme switcher.
 Open settings to select your favourite theme that would work on all pages!
 - Maintenance mode.
 In hentaicms.php code you can adjust flag to "true" to enable maintenance.
 And "false" to disable.
 Maintenance mode also using .md file for it's page.
+- Built-in ability to mark certain pages as NSFW.
 - Nginx-friendly!
 All pages is being opened through index.php, so it's suitable for absolutely every nginx server, including the most capricious nginx servers where you cannot use permalinks like yourwebsite.com/mypage.
 - Perfect and lightweight!
 Engine was tested on PHP 8.2 and works greatly here!